'Anna'

 I directed and produced the film, working alongside an amazing core team of Dominic Povall, Jo Riley, Lucy Moesbauer, Kristina Rudenko and Harriet Memory.

-An article I wrote for the Fantasy & Animation publication on the subject of compassion and empathy through animation (based on this film) can be read here.
+An article I wrote for the Fantasy & Animation publication on compassion and empathy through animation (based on this film) can be read here.